This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SendingYourLove #CollectiveBias

 Just be sure to allow the melted butter/chocolate mixture to cool for five to ten minutes once it's off the stovetop.
 Since the egg and egg yolk will be cold from the refrigerator, you run the risk of partially cooking bits of the egg by adding a hot mixture directly to it.
 Letting it cool slightly, along with slowly drizzling it into the rest of the ingredients while whisking helps prevent that from happening.

 All that's left is to add the batter to the muffin cups and spoon two teaspoons of orange marmalade over top of each one.
 The marmalade brings sweetness as well as the perfect amount of citrus flavor, which forms with the molten chocolate to result in a seriously decadent-tasting treat.

 Besides the flavor, it has a great consistency to be used here as it can be worked into each lava cake with the back of a spoon, then covered completely with the lava cake batter from around the sides.
 It's also not too thin that it will bubble out while they bake.

-My lava cakes baked for exactly eleven minutes, but keep a close eye on them towards the end of the baking time in case your oven behaves a little differently than mine.
-The chocolate orange lava cakes will rise up a bit as they bake, with the tops becoming slightly firm.
-You’ll see the outer edges brown and begin to appear slightly cracked and dry – that’s a good thing.
+My lava cakes bake for around eleven minutes, but keep a close eye on them towards the end of the baking time in case your oven behaves a little differently than mine.
+Each cake will rise up a bit as they bake, with the tops becoming slightly firm.
+You'll see the outer edges brown and begin to appear slightly cracked and dry - that's a good thing.

-- 1 tsp granulated sugar, for dusting muffin cups
+- 1 teaspoon granulated sugar for dusting muffin cups

 - Preheat oven to 400°F. Butter four standard-sized muffin cups generously, preferably ones two by two (see note).
 Sprinkle granulated sugar in each of the buttered cups, tilting the muffin tin so that the bottom and sides of each cup are evenly coated.
 Set aside.